Wuvist/sgx3000/report.typ

     | UK        | 59.4                    | 2.2%       |
   ],
   kind: table,
-  caption: "REIT Markets in different countries "
+  caption: "REIT Markets in different countries"
 ) <REIT_Markets>

 The function of REITs is similar to stock.
 They pool the capital of numerous investors.
 This makes it possible for individual investors to earn dividends from real estate investments without having to buy, manage, or finance any properties themselves.
 Compared with physical real estate investments, REITs is more accessible and liquid.